backdrop-contrib/simplenews/README.md

 1. ENABLE SIMPLENEWS BLOCK

-With the Simplenews block users can subscribe to a newsletter.
-Enable a Simplenews block per Newsletter category on Configuration > Web services Newsletters page.
+With the SimpleNews block users can subscribe to a newsletter.
+Enable a SimpleNews block per Newsletter category on Configuration > Web services Newsletters page.

 2. SEND MAILING LISTS